AHABus/radio-parser/README.md

 ## Usage

-The parser is built by calling `make fcore-parser`Once dl-fldigi is running, the parser is started by calling `fcore-parser`.
+The parser is built by calling `make ahabus-parser`Once dl-fldigi is running, the parser is started by calling `ahabus-parser`.
 System messages and location are printed to `stdout`.
 Data and logs for each payload are saved in the current directory.